 However, in the long run, jerks do not go too far ahead.
 Another study on leadership by Morgan McCall and Michel Lombardo found that the number one cause of executives failing is insensitive or bullying behavior.
 So being a jerk can only take someone so far because somewhere along the journey, jerks sabotage their own careers, and the sensitive, benevolent yet inspiring leader moves ahead.
 Civil people are twice as likely to be viewed as leaders, and they perform significantly better.

 Be a civil leader

 Civility pays not just the leader but also pushes the entire organization towards better results.
 Porath’s research found that the one thing 20000 employees want from leaders is respect.
-Being respectful of others is even more crucial than recognition, regular feedback or training.
-People who were respected were found to be healthier, more focused and far more engaged at the workplace.
+Being respectful of others is even more crucial than recognition, regular feedback, or training.
+People who were respected were found to be healthier, more focused, and far more engaged in the workplace.

 Watch the full video here.

 Employee surveys are one of the best ways for employees to voice their opinions and raise concerns.
 Working on the feedback will ...